-- Levy flights

-- •Wild boar
+- Levy flights - •Wild boar

-- Capture-mark-recapture
+Capture-mark-recapture

-- Mathematical, statistical modelling

 Population dynamics

 Populations dynamics of wildlife is fundamental for our understanding of the dynamics of environments.
 The main target of this study is represented by the wild boar (Sus scrofa) and by its impacts on and relationships with natural and agricoltural ecosystem.